novakgeoenergie/GHEToolManual/docs/sources/quick-start/interface.rst

 Scenario management
 *******************
-Every calculation you do within GHEtool is done in a _scenario_.
+Every calculation you do within GHEtool is done in a *scenario*.
 This left bar handles everything related to the management of all those different scenario's.
 You can add new scenario's, delete them, rename them and move them around by dragging-and-dropping.
-With _update scenario_ you can save changes you made to the program.
+With *update scenario* you can save changes you made to the program.

 Input tabs
 ******
 For every calculation, different information is needed.
-All these inputs are structured in _tabs_, being:
+All these inputs are structured in *tabs*, being:

-* **Aim** The first tab determines what you will be calculating in this specific scenario.
+* **Aim** **`tab aim`_** The first tab determines what you will be calculating in this specific scenario.
 * **Options** The option tab contains aim-specific options.
 * **Borefield** Here the borefield configuration can be chosen.
 * **Earth** The earth tab contains information about the ground thermal properties and the simulation options.